louisnguyenn/SmartCV/README.md

 # 🧠 SmartCV

 An AI-powered web app that helps you **create**, **tailor**, and **polish** your resume and cover letter for any job posting.
-Built with React, Flask, and the Gemini API, SmartCV makes job applications smarter and more personalized, increasing your chances of landing a job.
+Built with React, Node.js, Express.js, and the Gemini API, SmartCV makes job applications smarter and more personalized, increasing your chances of landing a job.

 <img src='assets/screenshots/home.png'>
 <img src='assets/screenshots/page1.png'>